launchdarkly/js-client-sdk/README.md

 ### ReactJS

 The SDK does not require any particular JavaScript framework.
 However, if you are using [React](https://reactjs.org/), there is an add-on to simplify use of the SDK.
-See the [`launchdarkly-react-client-sdk` documentation](packages/launchdarkly-react-client-sdk/README.md).
+See [`react-client-sdk`](https://github.com/launchdarkly/react-client-sdk).

 ## Browser compatibility